-Have you ever wondered why some people reach their goals so quickly while others struggle for an eternity to find success?
+Have you ever wondered why some people can reach their goals quickly?
+What separates them from others who struggle for an eternity to find success?

-If you want your life to change, you have to quit thinking about how wonderful it would be to be successful, and start thinking about what you need to do to get there.
-Think about the process.
+If you want your life to change, you have to quit thinking about how wonderful it would be to be successful.
+Instead, start thinking about what you need to do to get there.

 Here are five examples of thoughts that could be sabotaging your success.